 How to Prepare Iced Tea - A Summer Guide

 Preparing iced tea is fairly simple, but with a few extra steps and unfortunately a longer waiting time.
-We're putting together a short guide with a few tips and methods on how to brew iced tea.
+We're putting together a short guide with a few tips and methods on how to brew iced tea to go together with our Iced Tea Range.

 Iced Tea Brewing Methods